-The hike features the very enjoyable northern part of the Rhododendron Trail, which winds dramatically through canyons and over ridges among lush redwood uplands.
+The peaceful hike features the very enjoyable northern part of the Rhododendron Trail, which winds dramatically through canyons and over ridges among lush redwood uplands.
 The Rhododendron Trail pairs nicely with the top-rate Brown Creek Trail, a mostly flat meander along a densely-wooded creek.

 Traffic noise from the parkway quickly fades as you climb.
 In fact, not only is there no traffic noise for the rest of the hike, on a calm day the woods can be so completely quiet that it's a little eerie.

 After crossing to the other side of the canyon, the trail climbs a ridge.
 As it crosses the ridge, the character of the woodland changes dramatically.
 North of the ridge is a pure, open redwood forest with a lush carpet of ferns; south of the ridge is a mixed-species woodland, with a dense understory of tanoak, huckleberry, and rhododendron.
 Here the redwoods are fewer and smaller, and the forest as a whole looks more arid.